adamfk/bouncy-button/README.md

 Most switches available for purchase don't have a bounce specification, but you can generally assume a `50ms debounce period` (works for about 95% of new switches).

-Beatiful old rustic switches definitely need to be measured though.
+Beautiful old rustic switches definitely need to be measured though.

 <br>